rs-wilson/rs-wilson.github.io/_pages/games.md

 ### [Archdruid](/games/archdruid)

 Archdruid is a competitive puzzle/handbuilding game for 2-4 players.
 It takes 5 minutes to set up, 10 minutes to learn, and about an hour to play.
-It's ramping complexity will interest the mid-hardcore gamer crowd.
+Its ramping complexity will interest the mid-hardcore gamer crowd.

 Check out my [4 minute video pitch](https://www.youtube.com/watch?v=qtcF7Iv1MqQ)!